 I can hop on my bicycle and get there in less than 15 minutes.
 (But meanwhile… please, don’t rain on my parade.)

 The joys of living in Amsterdam, with its incredibly inviting cultural extravaganza.
-Most of all, I adore the fact that many venues are within biking range.
-15 – 20 minutes.
-At any speed.

 Did you know that many Amsterdam inhabitants consider it the plain outback when having to commute over 20 minutes to reach you?
 I’m sorta guilty too….